outflux3/TextformatterSoundmanager/README.md

 	$options = [
 		'type' => 'bar-ui',
 		'skin' => 'gradient-fat',
-		//'tag' => 'audio1', // the audio files on the page would need to have this tag.
-This can also be blank
+		//'tag' => 'audio1', // tag is not required when outputting in API
 		//'bar-ui' => 'playlist-open' //all of the classes to apply to the bar ui.
 	];

 	foreach($page->audio as $track) {
 		$content .= $sm2->player($track, $options);
 	}

+	// you could also do this:
+	$content .= $sm2->player($page->audio, $options);
+	// this would output all of the audio files in single player.

 ```